 Of great concern however is the result that the volumetric approach performed poorly and in some cases was the worst, of all trialled approaches.
+On closer inspection however this analysis appears again to be fundamentally flawed in its analysis of this method.

-A typical criticism of the volumetric approach is the high I/O associated with adding enough detectors to cover an entire area despite varying levels of hazard/ risk that may be exhibited throughout that area.
-It may be intuitive therefore to consider that the volumetric approach would perform well, in terms of time-to-detection, but at the cost of the onerous number of units required.
-The surprisingly low detection rate of the volumetric approach however might be traced to, not only a validation method weighted towards leak detection methodologies (not cloud detection like the geographical approach), but also the elevation of implementation of the 5m grid within the simulations.
+The surprisingly low detection rate of the volumetric approach may be traced to, not only a validation method weighted towards leak detection methodologies (not cloud detection like the geographical approach), but also the elevation of implementation of the 5m grid within the simulations.
 For the volumetric approach detectors were located at the ceiling elevation in modules between 7m and 12.5m in height.
 In practice, a volumetric gas detector layout would be poorly designed if it were generically located at 12.5m elevation in a typical process module due to the reliance on transport of the gas to such an elevation due to natural buoyancy or momentum from a pressurised leak.
 For buoyant-in-air leaks typical industry practice would be to locate a layer of detectors a few metres (depending upon local conditions) above the main potential leak point elevation, adding further detectors above if the specific local hazards are deemed to require it.
-Previous research also shows that the molecular weight of the material release has little bearing on the behaviour of the gas, and that the conditions of release are the primary driver of such an incident (JIP 2000 [10]).
+Previous research also shows that the molecular weight of the material release has little bearing on the behaviour of the gas, and that the conditions of release are the primary driver of such an incident (JIP 2000 [11]).